Cyphexl/placename-insights/docs/doc-final.md

 | IIII-2  | All members   | May 29 - June 14   | ✅      |
 | IIII-3  | All members   | May 29 - June 05   |        |
 | IIII-4  | Huimin        | May 29 - June 04   | ✅      |

+# VI.
+Conclusion

+Place names around the world have a subtle and close relationship with their location.
+This is usually because different regions have different languages and writing systems, hence the different spelling patterns.

+Characteristics of place names differ due to geographic location changes.
+To a certain extent, the changes are both continuous and discrete.
+They're continuous because place names are similar in neighboring regions.
+For instance, throughout the Europe continent, the proportion of consonants in their spelling rises from the Mediterranean to the north.
+Another example, inside China, the unified country, the place names in the northwest are more "Arabic" than those in the east.
+The discrete characters of place names, on the other hand, is usually caused by geographical barriers, political boundaries, and cultural divisions.
+For example, in Spain and Argentina, two countries that locates vastly different, have similar place names because of historical colonial activities.
+Like the border between China and Vietnam, they share similar cultures, but the official language on one side is In Chinese, while Vietnamese on the other side - the two writing systems, therefore, have different Latin transcription standards, resulting in the latter's place names usually being split into many relatively short words.
+This "discrete" character is caused by political reasons.

+Some geographical regions have quite obvious place name patterns.
+For instance, in East Europe, especially Russia, place names are usually constructed by a single long word, which makes them relatively easier to be recognized.
+Some Slavic suffixes like “-sk” are commonly seen here.
+Some geographical areas, such as sub-Saharan Africa and Oceania island countries, the culture and languages are so diverse the place names are much more challenging to identify.